 Bloomberg reports that Apple will announce a 2017 MacBook Pro update at WWDC.
 Expect this to happen on June 5th on stage as Apple discusses new software and devices.
-This will be one of three new MacBooks that Apple announces on this date.
+This will be one of three new MacBooks that Apple announces on this date according to the publication.

 Apple has not announced new hardware at WWDC since 2013, but this rumor meshes well with previous reports.
 Ming-Chi Kou, is one of the best sources for Apple information.
 In a research note shared on MacRumors, we learn that Apple may start production of the 2017 Macbook Pro in Q3.
 That means the new models may see production as soon as July.
 Kou isn’t right 100% of the time, but he is one of the best sources.

 It would make sense for Apple to announce the 2017 MacBook Pro at WWDC on June 5th and start selling it as soon as June 8th.
 Given the lack of any visual changes, this could happen even sooner than Kou’s original report.